kite-sdk/kite/kite-data/src/site/markdown/guide.md

 created with a dataset and after that is managed by the repository and its metadata provider.

-The providers implement `com.cloudera.cdk.data.MetadataProvider`, which defines a service provider interface used to interact with a service that provides dataset metadata information to the rest of the Data APIs.
+The providers implement `org.kitesdk.data.MetadataProvider`, which defines a service provider interface used to interact with a service that provides dataset metadata information to the rest of the Data APIs.
 This interface defines the contract that metadata services must provide to the library, and